 4. Proceed with caution!

 All dogs are very quick (certainly quicker than people).
 All dogs can see movement better than you or I (due to the ratio of rods to cones in the dog’s eye).
-All dogs come equipped with a host of amazingly powerful jaws and large pointed teeth (you know, their “canine” choppers).
-Dogs are famous for their bite force and are used around the world by police, military, and private training companies for just this purpose.
+All dogs come equipped with a host of amazingly powerful jaws and large pointed teeth (you know, their “canine” chompers).
+Dogs are well known for their bite force and are used around the world by police, military, and private training companies for just this purpose.
 No need to elaborate on the mouth and teeth.
-All dogs have sharp claws.
-I’ve been bloodied up many times just from an aggressive dog attempting to grab me with their paws/claws!
-Almost all dogs have fur that can protect them to a degree.
+All dogs have sharp claws too.
+I’ve been bloodied up many times in my day to day just from an aggressive dog attempting to grab me with their paws/claws!
+Almost all dogs have fur (armor) that can protect them to a degree.

 And the most important part of point number four…they have the inherent nature to survive.
 They don’t want to get hurt and will often end disagreements quickly if they can.
-This means they will fight or flight if necessary.
-Dogs are highly intelligent social creatures who will simply disagree with each other sometimes and use fight to do it.
-But because dogs are so social it also means they have a fantastically peaceful nature inherently and that in most cases means a disagreement will only last a few seconds.
+This means they will fight or flight if necessary but would typically prefer not to.
+Dogs are highly intelligent social creatures who will simply and honestly disagree with each other.
+Sometimes they use fight to do it.
+So do Not take it so personally if there is a fight.
+Just because you’re a human living in today’s instant gratification, ultra-convenience and entertainment-based culture does not mean we cannot be understanding in the case of our dogs.
+Fighting is a way of communicating.
+Because dogs are so social it also means that they have a fantastically peaceful nature and that in most cases means a disagreement will only last a few seconds.
+Thank God.

-Now please take a quick look at yourself and see if you have are equipped as well naturally to jump on into the fray and break up a dog fight.
+Now please take a quick look at yourself and see if you are equipped as well naturally to jump on into the fray and break up a dog fight.
 Do you have an incredible bite force?
-Do you have claws and fur?
-Do you have more rods than cones in your eyes and although you cannot see color as well because of the muted color scheme you can detect the slightest movements and zero in on them?
-Do you have an inherent nature to avoid confrontation and get along with the pack?
+Do you have claws and fur and powerful sharp pointy teeth?
+Do you have more rods than cones in your eyes and although you cannot see color as well, because of the muted color scheme, you can detect the slightest movements and zero in on them?
+Do you have an inherent nature to avoid confrontation and get along with the pack family?
 Do you see where I’m going with this?
 Or maybe I should ask… Do you value your fingers?
 Do you value your hands?
 Do you value your legs?
+How about your face?

 5. To yell or not to yell?

-If you yell it should only be for a moment and even then it typically won’t really do anything (barring the exception that your dog is somewhat well behaved and is not in too immediate danger/ is already latched onto) and it could just exacerbate the problem with more sound energy!
+If you yell it should only be for a moment and even then it typically won’t really do anything (barring the exception that your dog is somewhat well behaved and is not in too immediate danger/ is already latched onto the other dog) and yelling and emotional screaming or crying could just exacerbate the problem due to your addition of more sound energy!

 6. Evaluating the fight…

 If your dog is around a large group of dogs leave the area right away.
 After exchanging personal info at the scene of course – I would assume this goes without saying!
 Unless the wounds are so small that they really won’t need any vet assistance.
-I mention leaving because you don’t want more dogs jumping in because of the over-excited energy (see rules one and two!).
+I mention leaving because you don’t want more dogs jumping in because of the over-excited fight energy in the atmosphere (see rules one and two!).
 If it is only your dog and another dog I would NOT suggest you leave the area right away as this can almost instantly cause a behavioral issue in your dog!
-Your dog could form a new habit and think that it was such a traumatic experience (even if it wasn’t traumatic and most times it is not!)
-If it indeed was traumatic -meaning a real fight that lasted more than a couple seconds with real puncture wounds (you know they look like a vampire bit down on your dog and many lacerations) – you should literally pretend for your dog’s sake that it was no big deal.
-This is when you need to be strong for your dog and in control of your thoughts and emotions.
+Your dog could form a new habit and think that it was such a traumatic experience (even if it wasn’t traumatic and most times it is not!) based on your raw and foolhardy emotional responses!
+If it indeed was traumatic -meaning a real fight that lasted more than a couple seconds with real puncture wounds (you know the ones, they look like a vampire bit down on your dog and your dog has many lacerations) – you should literally pretend for your dog’s sake that it was no big deal.
+This is when you need to be strong for your dog and in control of your thoughts and your emotions.
+(They say he who has self control is more powerful than he who controls an entire army)

 Let me explain.
 Dogs live in the moment and can form habits extremely fast.
 I believe many animals can form habits faster than humans (we typically form then in 21 – 30 days).
-If you are presenting weak, ineffective, over-excitable, or any imbalanced energy you will literally be hurting your own dog psychologically.
+If you are presenting weak, ineffective, over-excitable, angry, pathetic, or any other imbalanced types of energy you can imagine this will literally be hurting your own dog psychologically.
 Dogs feed on the energy around them.
-And, honestly, if you’re crying, screaming, dancing around ineffectively, you certainly won’t help anyone -least of all your own dog.
+Dogs are also watching our lead.
+And, honestly, if you’re crying, screaming, swearing, dancing around ineffectively, you certainly won’t help anyone -least of all your own dog.
+Take this to heart.
+Remember it.

-All lead dogs in mother nature will be the calm, cool, and collected type.
+All lead dogs in mother nature are the calm, cool, and collected type.
 Dogs will not follow a hysterical, sobbing, out-of-control human even if they’ve had years of the typical “sit, stay, down” et cetera training.
 Again please see rules 1 and 2.
-I handle several hundred dogs a year where the owners tell me they used to be fine with other dogs UNTIL they were attacked or they got into a fight with another dog.
+I’ve handled thousands of dogs over the long years and the owners tell me they “used to be fine with other dogs UNTIL they were attacked or until they got into a fight with another dog.”

 8. Develop resilience and a tough skin.